HOW CARERS COULD PREPARE FOR HIGHER ENERGY BILLS

 We also have a page with advice for those worried about energy bills, which can tell you everything you need to know about the different options available to you.

 Request a smart meter

-Smart meters are a great way of giving the person you care for back some of their independence, by helping them manage their energy bills.
+Smart meters are a great way of giving the person you care for back some of their independence, and can help you manage their energy bills.
 It also takes meter readings off your list, giving you the time for the things that really matter.

 Click the link below to begin the process: